gregvds/grayscott/README.md

 - key Up/Down arrows multiply computation cycles per frame
 - key Left/right decreases/increases globally dD of the model
 - key Shift + Left/right decreases/increases gaussian variation of dD
         If guidelines are on, the dD general value and modulation curve will be drawn;
-    Currently, to make these disappear, one has to switch off guidelines with key +, and make another modification do general dD or dD modulation.
+        Currently, to make these disappear, one has to switch off guidelines with key +, and make another modification to general dD or dD modulation.
 - Spacebar reseeds the grid.

 keys =, l, spacebar should get you back to something normal ;-).